 7) Spend your time in Allah’s remembrance.

 A true believer of Allah spends his life in remembrance of Allah by praying five times a day, reciting the Holy Quran, Sunnah Azkhar and Duas.
-Remembrance of Allah has more importance of us in the month of Ramadan.
-All the day we don’t eat or drink for the sake of Allah, so it is crucial not to waste our precious time in such activities that has no benefits for us in this world or in the hereafter.
+Remembrance of Allah has more importance for us in the month of Ramadan.
+All the day we don’t eat or drink for the sake of Allah, so it is crucial not to waste our precious time in such activities that have no benefits for us in this world or in the hereafter.

-In a nutshell, Ramadan is the best gift for all Muslim with a lot of bounties and blessings from Almighty Allah.
-Make your each and every second of this month most valuable by fasting in days of Ramadan with sincere intention, performing five times prayers in a mosque, reciting the Holy Quran and spending your wealth for the sake of Allah.
+In a nutshell, Ramadan is the best gift for all Muslims with a lot of bounties and blessings from Almighty Allah.
+Make each and every second of this month most valuable by fasting on days of Ramadan with sincere intention, performing five times prayers in a mosque, reciting the Holy Quran, and spending your wealth for the sake of Allah.
 May Allah (SWT) accept all our worships in this month and grant us His Pleasure and Paradise as a reward.
 Now at the end, I would like to pay your attention to an Online Quran and Islamic Academy, anyone who wants to learn reading Quran or want to teach his/her kids Quran at home can contact us for the best Online Quran Tutor @ Quranhost.com